 Welcome to Injective’s What is Staking guide.
 Here, you will be able to find an introduction to a number of important topics related to staking.
-Whether you are new to crypto or an experienced trader, we’ll cover all of the essentials below.
+Whether you are new to crypto or an experienced trader, this will cover all of the essentials.

 Staking can be perceived as a less resource-intensive alternative to mining.
 In blockchain, staking involves holding funds in a cryptocurrency wallet to support the security and operations of a blockchain network.
 Simply put, it is the act of locking cryptocurrencies to receive rewards.